One minute review

 Far more competitively priced than other Foxtel-branded services, which cost a minimum of AU$25 per month, Binge's lower pricing allows viewers to start streaming from just AU$10 per month, which gets you a single standard-definition stream.

-For those of us who've moved on from CRT tellies, the next tier up offers two simultaneous high-definition streams at AU$14 per month, while a third and final tier allows users to stream on four devices simultaneously in HD for AU$18 per month.
+For those of us who've moved on from CRT tellies, the next tier up offers two simultaneous high-definition streams at AU$16 per month (up a couple of dollars as from AU$14 as of July 5), while a third and final tier allows users to stream on four devices simultaneously in HD for AU$18 per month.
 Unfortunately, there are no plans for a 4K streaming tier at this stage.

 The Australian streaming landscape is also a very competitive one one thanks to the recent launch of Apple TV Plus and Disney Plus – and when you consider that Disney is offering four simultaneous 4K streams for a monthly fee of just AU$8.99, Binge starts to feel less competitively priced in the larger scheme of things.